imixs/imixs-workflow/src/site/markdown/webtools/index.md

 <img src="../images/webtools/imixs-architecture_web.png"/>

 Since Java EE6 the lightweight Web Profiles simplifies the deployment of Java EE applications.
-In case of a Web application the Imixs-Faces components can be deployed together with the Imixs-Worklfow engine.
+In case of a Web application the Imixs-Faces components can be deployed together with the Imixs-Workflow engine.
 See the following maven depencency configuration

 	....